camcl/poolimputeSNPs/README.md

 ### Notes about running 'prophaser' imputation in the workflow

-The script files provided as examples are specific to the compute cluster 'Rackham' at [UPPMAX](https://www.uppmax.uu.se) which is managed with SLURM.
+The script files provided as examples are specific to the compute cluster 'Snowy' at [UPPMAX](https://www.uppmax.uu.se) which is managed with SLURM. prophaser was executed for each sample on 1 node (16 cores).
-You may adapt the following scripts for making them compatible with your remote computing environment:
+You may adapt the following scripts (in `workflow/scripts`) for making them compatible with your remote computing environment:

 * *set_SlurmUser.sh*: adapt the locations of:
 	* the configuration file for SLURM,